Rubio Questions D.C. Panel on China Influence

 United Front-linked organizations such as the China Council for the Promotion of Peaceful National Reunification, which aims to garner support for Chinese sovereignty over Taiwan, have long operated inside the United States with little public scrutiny.
 The controversy in Australia has kindled a nascent discussion inside U.S government agencies and among lawmakers and analysts about United Front activities on U.S. soil.

 “Ultimately I think this is an extremely telling and important issue.
-But we need to scrutinize our scrutiny as well,” says Daly, adding that countries tend to overstate the level of risk when they feel threatened.
+But we need to scrutinize our scrutiny as well,” Daly says, adding that countries tend to overstate the level of risk when they feel threatened.
 “This is what think tanks are supposed to do.”

 Trending